In my professional career, I have seen, with my own eyes:

 Point taken, sir.

 Nowadays, my deliverables to my clients often include a single-page summary.
-For instance, I’ll provide the core elements of positioning and strategy on one page.
+It’s entirely possible to capture the core elements of positioning and strategy on one page.
 (With normal margins and 12-point text.)
-There’s plenty of support behind this document, but getting it on one page matters – a lot – in execution.
+There’s plenty of support behind this sheet of paper, but getting it on one page matters – a lot – in execution.

 Why?
 Because if I can make strategy easy to convey, my clients can do the same.
 For example, a one-page summary provides excellent guidance for a company-wide presentation or an executive meeting.
 Simplifying helps.

 Of course, executing plans across departments often requires more detail.
 In that case, the summary helps to ensure that everything flows cohesively.

 Some consultants believe they’re paid by the page.
 But my goal is to create meaningful change in an organization.
 Change depends on action.
 Action depends on clarity.Change depends on action.
 Action depends on clarity.
 Click To Tweet

 There’s a saying: “If you can’t simplify it, you haven’t understood it.”
 I’d add: “If you can’t simplify it, you can’t communicate it.”
 And if you can’t communicate it, you’ll never get the action you seek.

 If you want change, start with a simple, clear message.